DahlitzFlorian/python-snippets/README.md

 > **Note:** Due to the changed distribution settings of the library `tensorflow`, you need to install it separately on your system in order to run some of the snippets in this repo.
 > `tensorflow` is no longer part of the repositories `pyproject.toml`.

+## More Tips & Tricks

+More tips & tricks can be found in the respective section on my website: [link](https://florian-dahlitz.de/tips).